AIFB-WebScience at SemEval-2022 Task 12: Relation Extraction First -- Using Relation Extraction to Identify Entities: Approach

 We begin by computing the set of all possible continuous spans up to a maximum length $n$ and produce a fixed-size embedding $e_{s}$ for each span by pooling the contextualized embeddings of all tokens within it.
 As pooling strategies we use either mean or max pooling.
 For each span embedding $e_{s}$ we compute a span score $X_{s}$:

 where $A$ is the set of prototype embeddings which contains an embedding for each entity type and $sim(a,b)$ is the dot product similarity of two vectors.
-We select the $k$ spans with the highest values for $X_{s}$ as our \textit{candidate mentions} $M$ for relation extraction.\\
+We select the $k$ spans with the highest values for $X_{s}$ as our \textit{candidate mentions} $M$ for relation extraction.
+We compute the \textit{mention loss} as the mean triplet loss \cite{DBLP:conf/cvpr/SchroffKP15} across all prototype embeddings in $A$ and all mentions in $M$.